RogerHuba/roger_python_guide/class_38/facilitator.md

 ## Move Items to their own componenets

-- Thinking in React{:target="_blank"} was in readings.
+- Thinking in React was in readings.
 Use the demo as a chance to model this approach.

 - Start in index and determine components needed.
   - Root component